rangle/ngCourse2/handout/13-setup.md

 **Prerequisites**

-To make the angular cli work you must have node version 4 or greater installed on your system.
-To check the version of node you have on your system run `node -v` command and check the console output you should see the version there.
+To make the Angular CLI work you must have node version 4 or greater installed on your system.
+To check the version of node you have on your system run `node -v` command and check the console output.
+You should see the version number there.
 ```shell
 % node -v
 v4.1.0